screeps/docs/source/contributed/third-party.md

 *   [grunt-screeps](https://github.com/screeps/grunt-screeps) is written and maintained by the Screeps team.
 It used to upload code to the screeps server using [Grunt](https://gruntjs.com/).
 *   [gulp-screeps](https://github.com/pcmulder/gulp-screeps) is used to upload code to the screeps server using [Gulp](http://gulpjs.com/).

+## Web Client Extensions

+A javascript plugin extension, such as [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) and [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), are needed to run these plugins.

+*   [Alliance Overlay](https://raw.githubusercontent.com/LeagueOfAutomatedNations/loan-browser-ext/master/dist/alliance-overlay.user.js) adds information from the [League of Automated Nations](http://www.leagueofautomatednations.com/map) to the game map.
+*   [Room Claim Assistant](https://github.com/Esryok/screeps-browser-ext/raw/master/room-claim-assistant.user.js) colors extends the "Owner Control Level" to make room selection easier.
+It adds the mineral to the view, turns two source rooms green, claimed or reserved rooms red, and "signed" rooms by other players orange.
+*   [Visible Room Tracker](https://github.com/Esryok/screeps-browser-ext/blob/master/visible-room-tracker.user.js) automatically sets a memory location with your current visible room, allow you to do things such as turn on visualizations only when needed.